wp-plugins/flyzoo/readme.txt

 == Description ==

+Flyzoo is an all-in-one chat solution to cover all your chat needs: chat with your visitors for **live support** and engage your community in **chat rooms** where members can also start private conversations.

+Features include: real time visitor monitoring, private chat, chat rooms, avatars, user list, words filtering, emoticons and much more...

 Add an amazing **chat** experience to your e-commerce, blog or community!
-Chat with your visitors for **live support** and engage your community in **chat rooms** where members can also start one-to-one conversations.
-Flyzoo supports real time visitor monitoring, private chat, chat rooms, avatars, user list, words filtering, emoticons and much more...

 ####Flyzoo Live Chat####